cmarkey2/capital-one-ses-cameron-markey/README.md

 # capital-one-ses-cameron-markey
-This repository contains all code for Cameron Markey's Capital One SES Coding Challenge for Summer 2020.
-Being a freshman in college, I went from having no experience with building a website to having a working website using multiple APIs within two weeks!
-Thank you so much for this oppurtunity, as it has pushed me to gain so much knowledge about using HTML, JavaScript, and PHP. :)
+This repository contains all code for Cameron Markey's winning website for the Capital One Software Engineering Summit Coding Challenge for Summer 2020.
+This coding challenge was part 2 of the application process to be considered for this Summit.
+Being a freshman in college, I went from having no experience with building a website to having a working website using JavaScript, PHP, AJAX, HTML, CSS, and multiple APIs within two weeks!

-The website URL is https://cameronmarkey.com
+The website URL is https://cameronmarkey.com (will not work after March 30)